 The Freedom of Information Act 2000 (FOIA) requires all public authorities to publish and maintain a Publication Scheme, which is a means of providing access to information an authority proactively publishes.
 The Met Office Publication Scheme adopts the model publication scheme approved by the Information Commissioner's Office.

-This publication scheme commits the Met Office to make information available to the public as part of its normal business activities.
-The information covered is included in the classes of information mentioned below, where this information is held by the Met Office.
+This publication scheme commits the Met Office to making information available to the public as part of its normal business activities.
+The information is organised into the following classes of information:

 The classes of information will not generally include:

-Where it is within the capability of the Met Office, information will be provided on this website.
-Where it is impracticable to make information available on this website or when an individual does not wish to access the information by the website, a public authority will indicate how information can be obtained by other means and provide it by those means.
+Where possible, information will be provided on this web site.
+Where it is impracticable to make information available on this web site a public authority will indicate how information can be obtained by other means and provide it by those means.